juev/awesome-stars/README.md

 ## [Go](id:go)

+- [polyfloyd/go-errorlint](https://github.com/polyfloyd/go-errorlint) – A source code linter that can be used to find code that will cause problems with Go's error wrapping scheme
 - [oauth2-proxy/oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy) – A reverse proxy that provides authentication with Google, Azure, OpenID Connect and many more identity providers.
 - [sigstore/gitsign](https://github.com/sigstore/gitsign) – Keyless Git signing using Sigstore
 - [go-faster/jx](https://github.com/go-faster/jx) – json encoding and decoding